Founded in the 17th century, Chateau Gaudrelle is now owned by Eric Pasquier since 2020.

 In 2023, Emile Pasquier (Eric's son) joined the Company and work with Cyril Nenin in the cellar.

-Located in Rochecorbon, one of AOC Vouvray’s 9 villages, Alexandre’s impressive cellar in carved directly in the hill, across the road from the Loire river.
-The Monmousseau family farms 21 hectares (52 acres) of land: 6 hectares for Clos le Vigneau, 15 hectares for Château Gaudrelle.
+Located in Rochecorbon, one of AOC Vouvray’s 9 villages, the impressive cellar in carved directly in the hill, across the road from the Loire river.
+The estate spreads over 20 hectares in the Vouvray appellation: 6 hectares for Clos le Vigneau, 14 hectares for Château Gaudrelle.
 Clos Le Vigneau is a single vineyard from an area known as "les Gués d'Amant" or "Lover's Gap".
 Most of the vines were planted in 1929.
 The soil is a mixture of argilo-calcaire, silex and gravel.
-Alexandre Monmousseau believes in low yields for concentration and flavor.
 The grapes – Chenin Blanc and Chardonnay - are hand harvested.
 Pressing is long and slow, fermentation is in stainless steel with two rackings and a light filtration before bottling.